Don’t be a stubborn curmudgeon with broken knees!

 So I had some learning to do.

 Naturally I turned to the internet.
 This was in 1999 and 2000, when the good websites about the Appalachian Trail were a grand total of about… 2.
-The influential book Beyond Backpacking (affiliate link) wasn’t published until 1999, so “ultralight” hiking as a modern fad was still in its infancy.
+The influential book about carrying less gear, Beyond Backpacking, wasn’t published until 1999, so “ultralight” hiking as a modern fad was still in its infancy.

 Many of the guys giving advice at the time were stubborn old curmudgeons, set in their ways.
 Seeing as how I’m one of the most stubborn people you’ll ever meet, I took all of their guidance to heart.